 Besides, it's expected that by 2030, millennials will make up around 75% of the workforce, and according to an SHRM study, Gen-Zers will hold up to 36% of the share in the workforce by the end of 2022.
 Not That means companies can’t afford to laugh off or dismiss their preferred way of learning: interactive lessons (including video and gamification) that they can access on computers and mobile devices alike.

 Is your training department still stuck in the past?
 It’s time to go digital!
 Here are the four main reasons why you should consider modernizing your training programs immediately – right now – like, yesterday! :

 Reason #1: Millennials and Gen-Z Hate Your Current Training

-It should be a surprise to no one that Millennials are tech-savvy and they don't believe in being shackled to tradition or location.
+It should be a surprise to no one that Millennials and Gen Z are tech-savvy and they don't believe in being shackled to tradition or location.
 When they’re not working, they are consuming information across from a variety of devices and platforms — changing between media types over 25 times per hour.

 For example, UL, a global independent safety science company, recently implemented a blended learning program to support modern learning needs better.
 Their program encouraged active participation by offering short spurts of learning in bite-sized modules; employees can learn at their pace and across a variety of devices including their mobile phones.